CopernicaMarketingSoftware/PHP-CPP/README.md

 of well documented and easy-to-use classes that can be used and extended to build native extensions for PHP.
 The full documentation can be found on http://www.php-cpp.com.

+Please note that this extension is designed to work with PHP versions 7.0 and up.
+If you wish to create extensions for older versions, use PHP-CPP-LEGACY.

 ABOUT
 =====